OUJI-CR 10-13

 If you have a reasonable doubt of the defendant's guilt of the charge of [Crime Charged], or you find that the State has failed to prove each element of [Crime Charged] beyond a reasonable doubt, you shall return a verdict of not guilty by marking the Verdict Form [for the crime of (Crime Charged)] appropriately.

 If you find the defendant guilty, you shall then determine the proper punishment.
-The crime of [Crime Charged] is punishable by [State Range of Punishment (including any mandatory fine)].
-[You may also impose a fine of not exceeding one/ten thousand dollars ($1,000/10,000).]
+The crime of [Crime Charged] is punishable by [Range of Punishment (including any mandatory fine)].
+[You may also impose a fine not exceeding one/ten thousand dollars ($1,000/10,000).]
 When you have decided on the proper punishment, you shall fill in the appropriate space on the Verdict Form [for the crime of (Crime Charged)] and return the verdict to the Court.

 ______________________________